WordPress/blueprints/README.md

 Blueprints can help you

 - **Explore different setups:** try out different themes and plugins without the risk of breaking your site.
 It's a safe environment to see what works best for your needs.
-- **Save time**:** instead of manually setting up your site, choosing themes, and installing plugins one by one, Blueprints do all work for you.
+- **Save time**: instead of manually setting up your site, choosing themes, and installing plugins one by one, Blueprints do all of the work for you.
 - **Learn WordPress:** Blueprints are a fantastic way to play with a variety of WordPress configurations.

 ## Ready to jump in?